dslab-agrobot/RosberryPi/README.md

 # RosberryPi

-Rpi 4B+ with Ros melodic and Realsense.
+Rpi 4B+ on Raspbian buster, with Ros melodic and Realsense.
 Recommed steps as follows:

 ## (optional) Change default server (apt and pip)